 We are here to help our students succeed at school and in life.
 Schedule changes and academic advising are just a small part of what we do.
 We also do classroom presentations and lessons, in addition to group and individual counseling for issues such as conflict resolution, stress, personal and emotional issues.
-We solicit the help of the School Psychologist in situations that may need more in-depth intervention or therapy.
-We are here to help!
-Come see us in the Counseling Center, call, or email us with any and all questions that you may have.
+Counselors collaborate with parents, teachers, administrators and others to ensure the well-being and success of all students.
+We are her to help, come and see us in the Counseling Center!
+Please call, or email us with any and all questions that you may have.
 Phone: 801-412-2811

 For Students: Sign up to talk to your counselor on the button below. *Counselors will see students within 48 hours.* *For urgent matters, please call or come into the counseling center and ask to see a counselor immediately.

 STAY UP TO DATE WITH THE COUNSELING CENTER!
 HERE ARE THE HIGHLIGHTS: